Nesvilab/MSBooster/Koina.md

 ### FragPipe GUI
 ![Alt text](README_imgs/fragpipe_koina_interface.png)
+The core functionalities of Koina in MSBooster are implemented here.
+- A dropdown menu allows you to choose your MS/MS and RT models
+- Find best RT/spectral model can be checked to run a heuristic algorithm that attempts to find the best MS2 and/or RT model for your data
+- Koina server URL must be filled to tell MSBooster where to send its HTTP requests for prediction

 ### Command line
 You can use the following command to run MSBooster, adjusting the -Xmx to how much RAM you have available.